CaptainProton42/DynamicWaterDemo/docs/README.md

 I used a little trick to accomplish this:

 I created a second viewport called `CollisionViewport`.
-This viewport will hold a texture which contains the intersection areas of all floating objects with the surface.
+This viewport will hold a texture which contains the intersection areas of all objects with the surface.

 I then added a new camera called `CollisionCamera` to `CollisionViewport`.
 This camera uses on orthogonal projection and has its size set to that of the water surface.
 The near plane is set to match the water surface and the far plane should be moved sufficiently far away.